zzulueta/mslearn-ai-agents/Instructions/03-agent-custom-functions.md

 1. Run the following command in the terminal to run the app.

-    ```bash
+    ```
     python agent-tool-starter.py
     ```

 1. When you are asked to enter a prompt, press **Enter** to accept the default prompt which will trigger the function.
-You should see output similar to the following example. **Note:** You can run the app again and enter your own prompt.
+You should see output similar to the following example.

+    >**Note:** You can run the app again and enter your own prompt.
+If you don't ask the agent to create a customer email, it will run without being processed by the function.

     ```
     Last Message: Here is the final version of the email with the added disclaimer: